Scientists from the Luxembourg Institute of Health found that six in ten people with COVID-19 still have at least one symptom a year later.

 Having had moderate/severe COVID-19 was also linked to more sleep problems after a year than being asymptomatic (63.8% vs. 38.6%).

-The team showed that participants with a mild form of the acute illness were more likely than those who’d been asymptomatic to have at least one symptom at one year, and to have sleep problems, but to a lesser extent than those with a moderate or severe acute illness.
+The team says participants with a mild form of the acute illness were more likely than those who’d been asymptomatic to have at least one symptom at one year, and to have sleep problems, but to a lesser extent than those with a moderate or severe acute illness.

 One in seven participants (14.2%) said they could not envisage coping with their symptoms long-term.
-The persistence of symptoms was not associated with the pandemic waves.
+The persistence of symptoms was not associated with the pandemic wave.

 The analysis also showed revealed that some groups of symptoms tend to occur together, suggesting that there are multiple different types of long COVID.

-For more information about COVID, please see recent studies about the cause of severe inflammation in COVID-19, and results showing this drug duo may help cure COVID-19.
+For more information about COVID, please see recent studies that vitamin D3 could help people fight COVID-19, and results showing new antiviral drug combo highly effective against COVID-19.